IsHacker003/mtk-easy-su/README.md

 1. Removed ads and spyware
 2. Removed Goolag dependencies
 3. Updated exploit binaries
-4. Supports unlocking bootloader by using the exploit (coming soon)
+4. Automatically unlocks the bootloader on some devices.